Tungiparar Miya Bhai: Production

-The pre-production of the film started just after making of August 1975, a political thriller made by the same director duo about the assassination of Sheikh Mujibur Rahman.
+The pre-production of the film started just after the making of August 1975, a political thriller made by the same director duo about the assassination of Sheikh Mujibur Rahman.
 Prior to the commencement of the main filming, the actors underwent six months of research on Sheikh Mujib and two months of practice for the actual implementation of the characters.
 Most of the films were shot in the premises of BFDC, Chandpur, Dhaka University.
 The principal photography was completed in 32 days, from 19 August 2020 to 24 September.
 This is the first biopic about Sheikh Mujibur Rahman.
 The music of the film is composed and directed by Emon Saha.
 Only one song has been used in the film; The song composed by Sudip Kumar Dwip is sung by Bappa Mazumder.
 The film was made at a cost of BDT 83 lakh.
 After the story was created under the banner of Splash Media, Shapla Media took the distributor rights.